Oil and stocks sometimes trend together. Other times, they don’t.

 So, maybe rising oil prices do not “make” stocks fall after all (and vice versa.)

 Every market has its own investor psychology that drives it.
-You may want to look to the Elliott wave model for a high-confidence ascertainment of the oil and stock markets independently from each other, which you can find as you follow the link below this video.
+You may want to look to the Elliott wave model for a high-confidence ascertainment of the oil and stock markets independently from each other.

 Enjoy the Peace of Mind That Comes from Financial Safety